This post may contain affiliate links. Please read our disclosure policy.

 Storing any leftover Salmon Bites in an airtight container and refrigerate for up to 2 days.
 To reheat, gently warm them in a skillet over low heat until heated through.
 Avoid using a microwave as it can dry out the salmon and affect its texture.

 From weeknight dinners to elegant gatherings, these Salmon Bites with garlic butter have found their way into so many of my meals.
-They’re simple to make, yet always impress with their rich flavor.
+They’re simple to make, but feel like a splurge.
 What I love most is how versatile they are – equally at home on a dinner plate or passed around as appetizers.
 If you’re looking for a new way to enjoy salmon, give this recipe a try.
-I think you’ll find it’s an easy way to add a touch of elegance to any meal.

 More Great Appetizers